-Just a few blocks east of Downtown Cleveland sits an inconspicuous neighborhood that’s brimming with the kind of delicious authenticity that only the most hipster of eateries could aspire to belong.
+Just a few blocks east of Downtown Cleveland sits an inconspicuous neighborhood that’s brimming with the kind of delicious authenticity that food lovers dream of.

-Dotting the urban streetscape is more than 20 family-owned businesses boasting worldly eats and Eastern grocers; unique trinkets, handmade wares and cool retail; and a global citizenship representing places like China, Korea, Vietnam and Thailand.
+Dotting the urban streetscape of AsiaTown (between East 18th and East 40th streets, and from St. Clair to Perkins avenue) are more than 20 family-owned businesses boasting worldly eats and Eastern grocers; unique retail shops; and a global citizenship representing places like China, Korea, Vietnam and Thailand.

 What To Do There

-- Come hungry.
+- More food than you can possibly imagine.
+Come hungry.
 No joke.
-Bahn mi, bibimbap, chutney, dumplings, kimche, lo mein, larb, mandu, pho, steamed buns, sticky rice … it’s all there.
+Bahn mi, bibimbap, chutney, dumplings, kimche, lo mein, larb, mandu, pho, steamed buns, sticky rice…it’s all there.
 And, it’s all calling your name.

 - Cultural dancing, music and demonstrations are big parts of the Cleveland Asian Festival.
 So, don’t be surprised if you run into a few Polynesian hula dancers, Japanese Taiko drummers, kung fu fighters and belly dancers.